Dan River Group

 The Dan River Group is a geologic group in Virginia and North Carolina associated with the initial rifting of the supercontinent Pangea.
-It is located on the southern end of a much larger rift valley sequence (the Newark Supergroup) which together formed the Central Atlantic Magmatic Province (CAMP); an extremely large flood basalt eruption that occurred around 201 Ma.
+Consisting of nearly 15,000 feet of conglomerate, sandstone, and mudrock overlain in an unconformity on top of older metamorphic rocks that is in fault contact with, it is located on the southern end of a much larger rift valley sequence (the Newark Supergroup.)
+This together formed the Central Atlantic Magmatic Province (CAMP); an extremely large flood basalt eruption that occurred around 201 Ma, causing the Triassic-Jurassic extinction event.
 It preserves fossils dating back to the Triassic period.